There are several types of wrenches, each with its own purpose. Wrenches come in different shapes and sizes.

 Converting SAE Sizes To Metric Sizes

-If you need to convert metric sizes from standard sizing, you can use the chart below to help with that.
+If you need to convert metric sizes from standard sizing, you can use the wrench sizes chart below to help with that.

-Bear in mind that metric sizes don’t always relate completely to imperial sizes, but there are different socket sizes from both methods of sizing that correlate quite closely to one another.
+Bear in mind that metric sizes don’t always relate completely to standard wrench sizes, but there are different socket sizes from both methods of sizing that correlate quite closely to one another.

 When converting SAE sizes to metric sizes, you will need to convert them between inches and millimeters.
 This chart can help you to convert sizes in regard to wrenches, sockets, and other tools as well.